bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

   </template>
 </HighlightCard>

-As a simplified alternative, use the `<b-dropdown-group>` instead to easily associate header text to the contained dropdown sub-components
+As a simplified alternative, use the `<b-dropdown-group>` instead to easily associate header text to the contained dropdown sub-components.

 ### Keyboard navigation

 Dropdowns support keyboard navigation, emulating native `<select>` behavior.

-Note that <kbd>Down</kbd> and <kbd>Up</kbd> will not move focus into `<b-dropdown-form>` sub-components, but users can still use <kbd>Tab</kbd> or <kbd>Shift</kbd>+<kbd>Tab</kbd> to move into form controls within the menu
+Note that <kbd>Down</kbd> and <kbd>Up</kbd> will not move focus into `<b-dropdown-form>` sub-components, but users can still use <kbd>Tab</kbd> or <kbd>Shift</kbd>+<kbd>Tab</kbd> to move into form controls within the menu.

 ## Lazy

 Dropdown menus can have their inner content rendered lazily through the `lazy` prop.
 By default, this is turned off.
-For navigation elements, it may be beneficial to keep lazy off, so web crawlers can properly comb through your sites navigation
+For navigation elements, it may be beneficial to keep lazy off, so web crawlers can properly comb through your sites navigation.

 <HighlightCard>
   <b-dropdown v-model="show40" lazy text="Dropdown">